joshuabaroni/SearchQueryMonopoly/README.md

 ## Concept explanation

-- The idea was based off of the concept that you can make a monopoly game out of any theme!
+- I wanted to prove that you can make a monopoly game out of any theme!
 - This mod was originally completed as my Computer Science Capstone at [CNU](http://cnu.edu/).
   -> Graduating Class of 2020 Computer Science (BS) Leadership Studies (Minor)
 - It was designed to simulate my limited experience with the lifecycle of a fullstack